eka-care/eka_mcp_server/README.md

 ## Overview

-Eka Care's Model Context Protocol (MCP) server enables interaction with medical knowledge-bases curated specifically for Indian medical context.
-While SOTA models from Claude, OpenAI etc., could work fairly well for even medical context, their responses are are not grounded in facts and published references.
-Moreover, in the context of India there is a lack of centralised  repositories for branded drugs in public domain.
+Eka Care's Model Context Protocol (MCP) server facilitates interaction with medical knowledge-bases specifically curated for the Indian healthcare context.
+While advanced models from Claude, OpenAI, and others can perform adequately in medical contexts, their responses often lack grounding in factual information and published references.
+Additionally, India faces a significant challenge with the absence of centralized repositories for branded medications in the public domain.

-The Eka MCP Server addresses this challenge by providing access to cutated knowledge-bases through different tools.
+The Eka MCP Server addresses these challenges by providing structured access to curated knowledge-bases through specialized tools:

-* **Medication Understanding**: This tool enables lookup on 5 lac+ branded drugs in India.
-The tool returns rich metadata such as generic composition, manufacturer etc to enrich the LLM response.
+* **Medication Understanding**: Enables lookup across 500,000+ branded drugs available in India, returning comprehensive metadata including generic composition and manufacturer information to enhance LLM responses.
-* **Treatment Protocols** This tool provides contextual lookup on 180+ treatment protocol documents published by Indian healthcare institutions such as ICMR and RSSDI.
+* **Treatment Protocols**: Provides contextual access to over 180 treatment protocol documents published by authoritative Indian healthcare institutions such as ICMR and RSSDI.

 Key Benefits:
-* 🩺 Medical Accuracy: Ground AI responses in verified healthcare information
+* 🩺 Medical Accuracy: Grounds AI responses in verified healthcare information
-* 🔄 Seamless Workflow: Access critical information without context switching
+* 🔄 Seamless Workflow: Provides critical information without requiring context switching
-* 🛡️ Reduced Hallucinations: Rely on curated medical data rather than AI's general knowledge
+* 🛡️ Reduced Hallucinations: Relies on curated medical data rather than AI's implicit general knowledge
-* 🌐 Open Ecosystem: Part of the growing MCP open standard
+* 🌐 Open Ecosystem: Integrates with the growing MCP open standard

 # Get Started
 ## Get your developer key from eka.care